-Residence halls and certain Greek houses are closed between fall and spring semesters.
-Theme Houses and apartments do not close during holiday or break periods.
+Residence halls, apartments, theme houses and certain Greek houses are closed between fall and spring semesters.
 Residence Life staff will enter all rooms and apartments during each break period for reasons of safety, security, and energy efficiency.
 Residence Life staff will be on all-campus duty to provide for basic services, security, and care during these periods.
 Information about break housing will be sent to all residents approximately two or three weeks prior to each break period.
 Any student needing the ability to remain on campus must be approved by Residence Life.
-Students remaining in buildings that close for reasons other than Simpsonrelated purposes will have charges billed directly to their student account.
+Students remaining in buildings for reasons other than Simpson- related purposes will have charges billed directly to their student account.
 Students with any questions about holiday/break housing should contact the Department of Residence Life.
 Consult the Residence Life calendar online here for dates of breaks and hall closings.